Research and evidence seminars

 Our speakers:

-Optimising the effectiveness of lung cancer screening in the Targeted Lung Health Checks
+Optimising the effectiveness of lung cancer screening in the Targeted Lung Health Checks.

-Investigating the use of beta-blockers for the treatment of anxiety disorders in primary care
+Investigating the use of beta-blockers for the treatment of anxiety disorders in primary care.

 We are pleased to present a special seminar with a theme around Equality, Diversity, and Inclusivity.
+Please join us for this opportunity to hear about the research we are supporting.

-Dr Narinder Bansal (University of Bristol)
+Dr Narinder Bansal, University of Bristol

 Understanding ethnic inequities in pathways to mental health services.